michaelScopic/WalksyCrystalOptimizerLegit/README.md

 Bugs/issues can be reported by making an [issue ticket](https://github.com/michaelScopic/WalksyCrystalOptimizerLegit/issues).
 Please do your best to describe what's happening.

 ### Suggestions/requests
 Suggestions and requests can also be made with the [issue tickets](https://github.com/michaelScopic/WalksyCrystalOptimizerLegit/issues).
-Please note that I am no where near fluent with Java, so any crazy requests will probably be denied (sorry).
+Please note that I am nowhere near fluent in Java, so any crazy requests will probably be denied (sorry).

 **I'm not the best at noticing issues on GitHub, so if I don't respond in a timely manner, please DM me on [Discord](https://github.com/michaelScopic#discord).**